 Assuming, you have Secure Boot, and it’s turned on, let’s figure out how to disable it.

-Make sure to read out guide completely, especially the warning messages at the end of the post.
+Make sure to read our guide completely, especially this warning message.

 - Go to Settings > Windows Update, and check if you have anything to download, and install.
 OEMs send and update the list of trusted hardware, drivers, and operating systems for your PC.